parthenon-hpc-lab/parthenon/docs/outputs.md

 HDF5 and restart files write variable field data with inline compression by default.
 This is especially helpful when there are sparse variables allocated only in a few blocks, because all other blocks would write zeros of these variables, which can drastically increase output file size (and decrease I/O performance) without compression.
-To control the level of compression or to turn it off altogether, the CMake build option `PARTHENON_HDF5_COMPRESSION_LEVEL` can be used.
+The optional parameter `hdf5_compression_level` can be used to set the compression level (between 1 and 9, default is 5).
+Compression can be disabled altogether with the CMake build option `PARTHENON_DISABLE_HDF5_COMPRESSION`.
 See the [build doc](building.md) for more details.

 ## Restart Files